Dipeptidyl peptidase-4: Animal studies

 Animal studies suggest its pathogenetic role in development of fibrosis of various organs, such as liver and kidney.

 Clinical significance

 CD26/DPPIV plays an important role in tumor biology, and is useful as a marker for various cancers, with its levels either on the cell surface or in the serum increased in some neoplasms and decreased in others.

 A class of oral hypoglycemics called dipeptidyl peptidase-4 inhibitors works by inhibiting the action of this enzyme, thereby prolonging incretin effect in vivo.

 Middle East respiratory syndrome coronavirus has been found to bind to DPP4.
 It is found on the surface of cells in the airways (such as the lungs) and kidneys.
 Scientists may be able to use this to their advantage by blocking the virus's entry into the cell.

+DPP4, or its Mycobacterial homologue MtDPP, might play a role in the pathogenesis of tuberculosis via cleavage of the chemokine C-X-C motif chemokine ligand 10 (CXCL10).